steeplump/webAnalytics-assignment/README.md

 * Difference between "lessons learned" and "reflection":
   Lessons learned -> what you learned from the data, conclusion of assignment Reflection -> what you learned from performing analysis, how you appreciate data and data analytics more, personal lessons

+Instructions:

+* Download the dataset, unzip and save it as "foodcom_dataset" in your project directory.
+* The files in this repo should be placed in the project directory, not inside foodcom_dataset